CliffLolo/Self_Driving_Car/README.md

 ## Feedback

-If you have any feedback, please reach out to us at cliffordfrimpong@gmail.com
+If you have any feedback, please reach out to me at cliffordfrimpong@gmail.com